U.S. Arthritis Statistics

 In the light of current arthritis statistics and projections, one can clearly see the potential consequences of a lifetime of dependency on drugs for symptom relief.

+All drugs have side effects.
+Long term use of over-the-counter (OTC) or prescription drugs is a concern for many arthritis patients.
 All of us know friends or relatives who have experienced side effects from drugs.
 Many times, a second drug is given to relieve the side effects of the first drug.
 Most of us know people who end up in a seemingly endless cycle of drugs.